List of tallest buildings in Vancouver

 Vancouver is the most populous city in the Canadian province of British Columbia.
 With a metropolitan area population of 2,642,825 as of 2021, it is the third largest metropolitan area in Canada.
 Vancouver's skyline is characterized by its abundance and density of residential towers, unique amongst cities in North America, as well as its position on a peninsula on the Burrard Inlet.
-As of 2025, Vancouver has 71 buildings that reach a height of 100 m (328 ft), and Greater Vancouver has the second most skyscrapers and high-rises in Canada, behind Toronto.
+As of 2026, Vancouver has 72 buildings that reach a height of 100 m (328 ft), and Greater Vancouver is the metropolitan area with the second most skyscrapers and high-rises in Canada, behind Greater Toronto.

 One of the earliest tall buildings in the city was the Hotel Vancouver, one of Canada's grand railway hotels.
 Vancouver underwent a building boom starting in the mid-1960s, with many notable office towers such as TD Tower and the Harbour Centre being added to the skyline in the 1970s.
 From the 1980s onwards, Vancouver's urban planning in downtown has been highly influenced by the philosophy of Vancouverism, which encouraged mixed-use developments, narrow high-rise residential towers atop a commercial base, and reliance on public transit.
 The majority of high-rise construction since the early 1990s has been residential, and this boom has continued to the present.